tensorflow/neural-structured-learning/research/gam/README.md

 <img src="img/gam-updated-results.png " width="400">

 Although some of these numbers are lower than what was originally reported, the takeaways presented in our paper still hold: GAM adds a significant boost to the original base models, and also performs better than other forms of regularization reported in our paper.
-Nevertheless, we appologise for any inconvenience caused by this bug!
+Nevertheless, we apologize for any inconvenience caused by this bug!

 ## How to run